-Narwhals are medium-sized marine mammals that have a characteristic tusk or horn that protrudes through the top of their heads.
+Narwhals are medium-sized marine mammals with a characteristic tusk or horn that protrudes through the top of their heads.
 It resembles a unicorn’s horn, which made them known in the past as the “unicorns of the sea.”

 The name narwhal is derived from the Norse word “nar” which means corpse, and “hval” which means whale.
-The reason for this name is that the body of the narwhal, which is dappled gray, looks like that of a drowned soldier.
+This name is that the body of the narwhal, which is dappled gray, looks like that of a drowned soldier.
 Its scientific name, which is Monodon monoceros, means “one tooth, one horn.”

 The narwhal is a mysterious creature that has a reclusive nature.
 They live in the remote Arctic areas.
 They are shy creatures that are notoriously skittish.
 They live in groups but come together in the summer.

-You can find hundreds or even thousands of them migrating, travelling together, swimming fast and close to the surface.
-There are times when they simply float on the surface, motionless, but sometimes they will all leap out of the water at the same time.
+You can find hundreds or even thousands of migrating, traveling together, swimming fast, and close to the surface.
+When they float on the surface, motionless, they will sometimes leap out of the water.

 What Do Narwhal’s Use Their Horns For?

-There are many speculations brought forth as to the use of the narwhal’s horns.
+There are many thoughts as to the use of the narwhal’s horn.
 Some say that the horn is used to spear food.
-Others think that it is an acoustic probe for detecting sound, a temperature regulator, or a breathing organ.
-Still, others say that it is a weapon used for battles against other narwhals or for fending off predators.
+Others think it is an acoustic probe for detecting sound, a temperature regulator, or a breathing organ.
+Still, others say that it is a weapon used for battles against other narwhals or fending off predators.
 It has been said to be an icebreaker, a digging tool, or a way to show off to females.

-Because narwhals live in remote regions, it has been difficult to ascertain the use of their tusks.
+Because narwhals live in remote regions, it has not been easy to determine the use of their tusks.
 However, studies and research have shown that the narwhal tusk is used in many ways.
 The tusk is a multipurpose appendage.

 People used to think that narwhals used their tusks to catch food by spearing them.
 However, this would be difficult for them as they don’t have any other appendage to retrieve the food from its tusk.

-Recent footages of narwhal activity, however, show they use their tusks to stun their prey by hitting them with quick jagged movements.
-These movements immobilize the fish so that they become easy prey to the narwhal, who then suck the fish into its mouth since they do not have teeth to chew.
+However, recent narwhal activity footage shows they use their tusks to stun their prey by hitting them with quick jagged movements.
+These movements immobilize the fish to become easy prey to the narwhal, which then sucks the fish into its mouth since they do not have teeth to chew.
 This is one of the newly discovered uses of a narwhal’s horn.
 But there are other purposes of a narwhal’s horn.

 The tusk of a narwhal is covered in thousands of nerve endings and pores.
 This helps the narwhal sense and feel the environment around them.
-With their tusk, they are able to feel their surroundings.
+With their tusk, they can feel their surroundings.

 The tusk acts like having a giant antenna-like sensor.
-They are able to detect water pressure, temperature, and salinity.
+They can detect water pressure, temperature, and salinity.
 The tusk can even detect barometric pressure when it is above the water’s surface.

-The heart rate of a narwhal changes when the tusk is exposed to different levels of salt in the surrounding water.
-They are able to taste chemical concentrations in the water.
+The heart rate of narwhal changes when the tusk is exposed to different levels of salt in the surrounding water.
+They can taste chemical concentrations in the water.
 This helps them to find food, but also females that are ready to mate.

 Researchers have discovered that narwhals use echolocation.
 They have the most directional sonar ever detected.
-They are able to navigate through dark and murky waters by producing clicking sounds.
+They can navigate through dark and murky waters by producing clicking sounds.
 These sounds are made up to the rate of up to 1000 clicks per second.

-They are able to reconstruct their surrounding be using the echoes as the sound waves bounce off nearby rock formations or prey.
+They can reconstruct their surroundings using the echoes as the sound waves bounce off nearby rock formations or prey.

 Echolocation also helps them find food.
 Narwhals eat flatfish, shrimp, cod, squid, and crabs.
 These can be found on the seabed during their long dives.
 Narwhals have an interesting way of eating.
 They suck up their food as they create a vacuum in their mouth.

-Narwhals have the edge over all other echolocating species since they are able to sense the tiniest of stimuli.
-This is because their tusk has no protection of external enamel and so are very sensitive.
+Narwhals have the edge over all other echolocating species since they can sense the tiniest of stimuli.
+This is because their tusk has no protection of external enamel and so is very sensitive.

 The tusk plays an important role in echolocation when seawater enters through the pores in its tip.
-Bubbles then travel through the shaft exciting nerve endings at the base of the tooth near the head.
+Bubbles then travel through the shaft, exciting nerve endings at the tooth base near the head.
 Signals are then sent to the brain about the narwhal’s surroundings.

 Male narwhals do use their horns to intimidate other males.
 They go side by side, crossing tusks and rubbing them together in a type of combat.
 This action is known as tusking.
 In their territorial battles, narwhals use their tusks to hit their enemies.
 It is very costly to do this, as their appendages are very sensitive.